-1 A person behaves inadmissibly when he or she:
+A person behaves inadmissibly when he or she:

-- a. publicly disseminates information which he or she knows or should know gives false or misleading signals regarding the supply, demand or price of securities admitted to trading on a trading venue in Switzerland; - carries out transactions or acquisition or disposal orders which he or she knows or should know give false or misleading signals regarding the supply, demand or price of securities admitted to trading on a trading venue in Switzerland.
+- a. publicly disseminates information which he or she knows or should know gives false or misleading signals regarding the supply, demand or price of securities admitted to trading on a trading venue or DLT trading facility which has its registered office in Switzerland; - b. carries out transactions or acquisition or disposal orders which he or she knows or should know give false or misleading signals regarding the supply, demand or price of securities admitted to trading on a trading venue or DLT trading facility which has its registered office in Switzerland.

-2 The Federal Council shall issue provisions regarding admissible conduct, in particular in connection with:
+The Federal Council shall issue provisions regarding admissible conduct, in particular in connection with: